 Ironically, it was the increase in bawdy humour, and the more sexualised nature of the CO films, that hastened their decline; the more permissive climate in the 1970s meant that the COs were competing with soft porn series like Confessions of...series, the Adventures of... series, and one offs like Can you keep it up for a week?, and if you wanted tits and bums why bother with the COs?
 In a bid to win this audience back, the Carry Ons pushed the boundaries further, which led to embarassingly unfunny end-of-the-pier rubbish like England and Emanuelle, for which one can only assume that someone held a gun to Kenneth Williams' head to make him sign on the dotted line.

 One film I do like though is At Your Convenience; many years ago I went to an all-night showing of Carry On films at The Scala cinema in King's Cross, sadly no more.
 We all arrived after closing time, somewhat the worse for wear, having missed the first film.
 The second one was Screaming (the whole audience mimicking the squeals of baby Oddbod) and then it was At Your Convenience.
-I've always liked the vignettes of home life with Sid James (in 'Bless this House' mode) and Hattie Jacques - and of course Joey (another from VirgLondon1):
+I've always liked the vignettes of home life with Sid James (in 'Bless this House' mode) and Hattie Jacques - and of course Joey the horse winner-predicting budgie - in this film as seen in this compilation of scenes:

 Here is one unimpressed critic's view of the films: